helgui/coc-hotkeys/README.md

 ![step 4](/pics/step04.png)

 To activate hotkey functionality open the game and wait until it's loaded.
 Then open developer tools, go to `Snippets`, right-click your snippet and choose `Run` in the popup menu.
+This action must be done every time you load the game.

 ![step 5](/pics/step05.png)